raspberrypilearning/image-id-coral/en/step_3.md

-## Retrain a model with Teachable Machine
+## Retrain a model online, with Teachable Machine

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-Teachable Machine allows you to easily retrain an image recognition model by uploading classified images to their site and using their cloud services to create a new model.
+Teachable Machine allows you to easily retrain an image recognition model by uploading images, that have been sorted into classes, to their site and using their cloud services to create a new model.
 </div>
 <div>
 ![animation from teachable machine website showing image, sound, and posture recognition](images/teachable_machine.gif){:width="300px"}